saar4nsh/Post-Pandemic_Credit-Card_Introduction_in_India-Market_Analysis_and_A-B_Testing_Approach/README.md

 # Post-Pandemic Credit Card Introduction in India: Market Analysis and A/B Testing Approach

 This project aims to launch a credit card in post-COVID India for a hypothetical bank.
-Phase 1 involved cleaning and analyzing data to identify target customer segments..
+Phase 1 involved cleaning and analyzing data to identify target customer segments and in Phase 2 we used A/B Testing approach on two groups (test group and control group) to test the credibility of our new credit card.

 ## Table of Contents